JosefMoosholzer/JosefMoosholzer.github.io/about.markdown

 - Graduated in 2014 from the European School of Munich

--
+- Achieved my **Bachelor's degree in Business Administration** in 2018 at the Ludwig-Maximilian

 - Graduated in 2022 with a **M.Sc. in Life Science Economics and Policy** from the Technical University of Munich.

   - Master Thesis: *The German milk market, the role of socio-economic status and prospects of milk alternatives.*

   - Finale grade: 1,79 (German grading system)

 - Currently enrolled as a **student in Information Systems** at the Technical University of Munich.